 However, if a chain does keep breaking, wear may not be the cause - make sure that the links are the right way round, i.e. the curvature of the gear is not pulling the links apart.
-The hooks should point towards the outside of the chain.
+The hooks should point towards the outside of the chain as in goes round a red gear.